Enricoza/EZCustomNavigation/README.md

 `Unpop` is disabled by default for several reasons:

 - **Retrocompatibility**: previous users may not want this behavior enabled by simply upgrading from `1.0.0` to `1.1.0`
 - **It's situational**: you don't always want to have this behavior enabled.
-You sometimes want to close a view controller and not allow for someone to reopen it by `unpop`ping
+You sometimes want to close a view controller and not allow for someone to reopen it by `unpopping`
 - **Delays controllers deallocation**: since view controllers are kept alive in an internal `unpopStack`, they may not be deallocated when you expect them to be.
 This means that memory is freed later and that other logic, connected to deinit, may happen later too.
-Extra care must be taken when you decide it's the case to enable `unpop` for one or all `EZNavigationControllers`.
+Extra care must be taken when you decide it's the case to enable `unpop` for one or all `EZNavigationControllers`

 > As an example on why you SHOULD NOT use this, you can think of a Controller with a VideoPlayer.
 You expect that when you pop this ViewController out of the NavigationController it automatically releases the Player and therefore stops the playback.
 But if this ViewController is kept alive by the `unpopStack` (for some time or forever) playback may continue while the user is navigating the rest of the app.
 In this case, for example, you may need to stop the player on the `ViewController.willDisappear()` method, or something like that.